LibertyWritesCode/Exam-submission/README.md

 # 3: Dynamic Landing Page

-After setting up the server and reverse proxy, I moved on to designing and deploying a **dynamic landing page** to demonstrate my skills and present my startup idea.
+After setting up the server and reverse proxy, I moved on to designing a **dynamic landing page** to demonstrate my skills and present my startup idea.

 This step included:
 - Creating an HTML page with **inline CSS styling** (no external libraries like Tailwind).